 Type: Affordable housing

-In 2012, ULC made its first acquisition in Lakewood with the purchase of the Villas at Wadsworth Station.
-With support from the Colorado Division of Housing, this acquisition successfully preserved 100 units of permanently affordable housing along a transit route.
-The Villas are located at the Wadsworth Light Rail Station on RTD’s W line.
+In 2012, ULC made its first acquisition in Lakewood with the purchase of the Villas at Wadsworth Station, located on RTD’s W Line.
+With support from the Colorado Division of Housing, this acquisition successfully preserved 100 permanently affordable homes along a transit route.
 In late 2017 ULC closed on a 4% tax credit refinance of the property and in 2018 completed $2.3 million in renovations, without increasing rent for tenants.
-The property is comprised of one and two-bedroom apartments, supporting residents earning between 30%-80% of AMI.
+The property is comprised of one and two-bedroom apartments, supporting residents earning between 30%-80% AMI.
 ULC owns the buildings and the land to ensure permanent affordability.

 Brown Construction Building/Westminster TOD I